 CSE 421 Microprocessor System Design I. (4) F, S

 Assembly-language programming and logical hardware design of systems using 8-bit microprocessors and microcontrollers.
 Fundamental concepts of digital system design.
 Reliability and social, legal implications.
 Lecture, lab.
-Prerequisite: CSE/EEE 225 or 226.
+Prerequisite: CSE/EEE 225.

 CSE 422 Microprocessor System Design II.
 (4) F, S